RobertTalbert/discretecs/MTH225-Winter2025/assignments/Application Analysis April 16 reattempt solutions.md

 In this argument, **the premises are never true simultaneously**.
 Therefore **this argument is considered valid** because the definition of a "valid" argument is based on the conditional statement that *if* the premises are true, *then* the conclusion is true; this conditional statement has a hypothesis that is always false, therefore the conditional statement is true.

 1. .
-   - (a) Based on the descriptions above, he truth table for NAND and NOT are:
+   - (a) Based on the descriptions above, he truth tables for NAND and NOT are:

 | p | q | p NAND q | p NOR q |
 |---|---|----------| ------ |